• Skip to primary navigation

 Instructions

 1. Start by cutting the watermelon in half.
-Take the immersion blender and literally sink it into the time watermelon flesh.
+Take the immersion blender and literally sink it into the ripe watermelon flesh.
 Hit the go button and puree all the fruit right there in the rind.
-Smart eh!
-No mess or extra dishes to clean up!

 pouring the blended watermelon pulp and juice through a strainer

 3. Stir the juice to properly mix all the natural fruit juices and then pour it directly into the popsicle molds.
-Freeze immediately for at least 2 hours.
+Freeze immediately for at least 4-6 hours (or overnight) to ensure they are fully set and hold their shape when unmolded.

 close up of watermelon popsicles

-• Alcohol - Add some rum or vodka to the juice prior to freezing.
-Just don't add too much or the popsicles won't set! (alcohol doesn't freeze well)
+• Watermelon-Alcohol: For adults only version, add some rum or vodka to the juice prior to freezing.
+Just don't add too much, or the popsicles won't set! (alcohol doesn't freeze well)

 Chef Markus Mueller